lllyasviel/stable-diffusion-webui-forge/README.md

 If you are proficient in Git and you want to install Forge as another branch of SD-WebUI, please see [here](https://github.com/continue-revolution/sd-webui-animatediff/blob/forge/master/docs/how-to-use.md#you-have-a1111-and-you-know-git).
 In this way, you can reuse all SD checkpoints and all extensions you installed previously in your OG SD-WebUI, but you should know what you are doing.

 If you know what you are doing, you can also install Forge using same method as SD-WebUI.
-(Install Git, Python, Git Clone the forge repo `https://github.com/lllyasviel/stable-diffusion-webui-forge.git` and then run webui-user.bat).
+Install Git and Python 3.10, 3.11, or 3.12, clone the Forge repo `https://github.com/lllyasviel/stable-diffusion-webui-forge.git`, and then run `webui-user.bat`.

 ### Previous Versions